aeternity/protocol/contracts/fate.md

 such as tuples, lists or maps does not change the old values of the structure, instead a new version is created.
 Unless specific operations to write to the contract store are used.

+FATE does have the ability to write the value of an operation back to the same register or stack position as one of the arguments, in effect updating the memory.
+Still, any other references to the structure before the operation will have the same structure as before the operation.

 ## Components